mengyin/vashr/README.md

 This repository contains an R package for performing "Variance Adaptive Shrinkage"

-To install the ashr package first you need to install devtools
+To install the vashr package first you need to install devtools
 ```
 install.packages("devtools")
 library(devtools)